JuliaML/MLDataPattern.jl/docs/index.rst

 The first topic we will cover is about **data containers**.
-These represent a large subgroup of data sources, that all know how many observations they contain as well as how to access specific observation(s).
+These represent a large subgroup of data sources, that all know how many observations they contain, as well as how to access specific observation(s).
 As such they are the most flexible kind of data sources and will thus be at the heart of most of the subsequent sections.
 To start off, we will discuss what makes some type a